Welcome to TechRadar. We are The Technology Experts - and we're here to help you buy, use and enjoy the tech that you live with every day.

-The world of technology has never been more exciting -- and TechRadar helps up to 70 million people around the globe find the tech they love every month.
-Our world-class experts live and breathe the latest technology, and like a trusted friend or advisor, we won't talk down to you or baffle you with jargon, instead offering clear, unbiased, useful advice, as well as tips, tricks, and secrets culled from our rigorous in-depth testing.
+The world of technology has never been more exciting - and TechRadar helps up to 30 million people around the globe find and use the tech they love every month.
+Our world-class experts live and breathe the latest technology, and like a trusted friend or advisor, we won't talk down to you or baffle you with jargon, instead offering clear, unbiased advice, plus tips and tricks culled from our rigorous in-depth testing.

 We'll tell you what the greatest gear is, where you can get the best deals and then the most fantastic things you can do with them.
-Why do we do it?
+Why?
 Because this matters to us.
 We get up in the morning knowing that there are people out there worried about spending their hard-earned money on a piece of tech that's central to their lives.

 But technology is moving faster and faster, and we know our tech lives go beyond just buying the right laptop.
 That's why the TechRadar family has grown: